Baby’s dad acquitted of beating

 There wasn’t any doubt the infant had been harmed, the juror said, but who did it wasn’t proved.
 Because the time question couldn’t be agreed on, it was impossible to focus on who injured the child because there were other people around DaShawn, he said.

-As the verdicts were read, Matthews, 19, Topeka, stood flanked by assistant public defenders Kris Savage and Cindy Sewell.
-As the second not guilty verdict was read, Savage and Sewell each grabbed one of Matthews’ arms.
+As the verdicts were read, Matthews, 19, Topeka, stood flanked by assistant public defenders Kris Lawless and Cindy Sewell.
+As the second not guilty verdict was read, Lawless and Sewell each grabbed one of Matthews’ arms.
 Matthews and his attorneys had tears in their eyes.

 His head down, Matthews rocked forward and back after sitting in his chair.